EmranSWE/responsive-honda-cbr-website/README.md

 # About The website:
 This is Responsive Honda CBR landing pages.
 This website has many several section.
 In the top: Header section ,where user can see:
-*the menubar and
+* the menubar and
-*heading banner
-p Headline banner
+* heading banner

 Then we have main content section, where: A user can see the:
 *Feature Bikes